RedisLabs/redislabs-docs/content/ri/installing/install-docker.md

 ## II.
 Run RedisInsight Docker Image

-Next, we will run the RedisInsight container.
+Next, run the RedisInsight container.
 The easiest way is to run the following command:

 ```bash
 {{< param docker_command >}}